zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    more information about the NTP protocol.

-   :c: The connection record describing the corresponding UDP flow.
+   :param c: The connection record describing the corresponding UDP flow.

-   :is_orig: True if the message was sent by the originator.
+   :param is_orig: True if the message was sent by the originator.

-   :msg: The parsed NTP message.
+   :param msg: The parsed NTP message.

 .. _plugin-zeek-pia: